ZBW-P/MLOP-Med_Image_Pred/README.md

 Experiment Tracking

 - **MLFlow Integration:**
   All experiments are tracked using MLFlow.
 This includes logging model accuracy, infrastructure utilization, configuration details, and code changes.

 - **Purpose:**
   Systematically log every experiment to enable performance comparison, reproducibility, and smooth deployment of the best-performing model.

-Distributed Training & Job Scheduling

-- **Ray Train:**
-  - **Distributed Training:** Easily distribute training across multiple nodes and GPUs.
-  - **Resource Management:** Utilize ScalingConfig to allocate GPU, CPU, and memory resources effectively.
+- **MLFlow Setting Process:**

+  Our group will follow the process below to track our ViT model training with DDP or FSDP:

+  - **Setting Up the Tracking Environment and Object Storage:**
+    We will configure the environment for MLFlow by:
+    - Setting the tracking URI via an environment variable to point to our remote MLFlow tracking server.
+    - Defining an experiment name so that all logs, metrics, and model artifacts are associated with this experiment.
+    - Configuring MinIO as the object storage backend for MLFlow.
+This ensures that when MLFlow logs artifacts (e.g., model weights, output images), they are stored in MinIO for persistent and centralized storage.

+  - **Integrating MLFlow Logging into the Training Script:**
+    In our revised training script, we will:
+    - Initialize an MLFlow run at the beginning of the training process.
+    - Use MLFlow’s automatic logging for PyTorch to capture details such as model architecture, optimizer settings, and hyperparameters.
+    - Log key metrics (e.g., loss, accuracy) during training.
+    - Save the final model as an artifact.
+With MinIO configured as the artifact store, these outputs will be automatically saved there.

+  - **DDP and FSDP Training:**
+    - We will import and integrate MLFlow logging code specific to PyTorch.
+    - Run the PyTorch training code with MLFlow logging enabled.
-  - **Integration:** Seamlessly integrates with PyTorch Lightning for features such as cross-node synchronization and checkpoint management.
+    - Optionally, use MLFlow autolog features in combination with PyTorch Lightning for enhanced logging in distributed settings.

-- **Ray Tune:**
-  - **Hyperparameter Tuning:** Run hyperparameter optimization concurrently with training.
-  - **Efficiency:** Use smart scheduling algorithms like ASHA to terminate underperforming runs early, thus conserving resources and expediting the search for optimal configurations.
+  - **Logging Training Metrics and Artifacts:**
+    - At the end of each training epoch, our revised training strategy will log key metrics (e.g., average training loss, test loss, and accuracy).

+  - **Finalization and Verification:**
+    - Finally, we will verify that all experiment details, system metrics, and model artifacts are correctly tracked by using the MLFlow UI.

 ### Model serving and monitoring platforms